emilybernard1/BookAndCraftTrackerApp/README.md

 ---------------
 - Primary: Make sure I really understand and build a solid foundation of how to build a back end

 - Stretch: Front End Design.
 I really want to try to dive deeper here this week, because it feels like my weak point.
+Adding Cover Art for the books.